szoftveres/RF_Microwave/radar/README.md

 #### Antenna LNA

-The role of the antenna LNA is to overcome the noise contributions of the mixer, the design is covered [in this page](https://github.com/szoftveres/RF_Microwave/tree/main/Amplifier/cascode).
-As an extra feature, the LNA has a built-in bias-tee, which makes it suitable to be placed right after the antenna and powered through the RF coax cable.
+The role of the antenna LNA is to overcome the noise contributions of the mixer, the design is covered in [this page](https://github.com/szoftveres/RF_Microwave/tree/main/Amplifier/cascode).
+The LNA has an on-board bias-tee, which makes it suitable for being placed right after the antenna and powered through the RF coax cable - this helps eliminating RX path noise figure degradation due to cable losses.

 ![lna](https://github.com/szoftveres/RF_Microwave/blob/main/Amplifier/cascode/cascode_photo.jpg)

 #### Driver amplifier

-The driver amplifier amplifies the output RF signal coming from the VCO, to where it's sufficient to drive the mixer through the Wilkinson splitter - the Mini-Circuits ADE-5+ mixer used in this project requires +7 dBm LO power, hence the driver amplifier has to be able to provide +10 dBm at its output.
-The RF signal from the other branch of the Wilkinson splitter goes is the transmitted RF signal, either going directly to the Tx antenna, or driving a Tx PA.
+The driver amplifier amplifies the signal from the VCO, to where it's sufficient to drive the mixer through the Wilkinson splitter - the Mini-Circuits ADE-5+ mixer used in this project requires +7 dBm LO power, hence the driver amplifier has to be able to provide +10 dBm at its output.
+The other branch of the Wilkinson splitter either goes directly to the Tx antenna, or can drive a PA for more Tx output power.
 The driver amplifier is essentially a balanced-amp version of the previously discussed antenna LNA and it's covered on the [same design page](https://github.com/szoftveres/RF_Microwave/tree/main/Amplifier/cascode)

 ![driver](https://github.com/szoftveres/RF_Microwave/blob/main/Amplifier/cascode/balanced_photo.jpg)